Confucianism: Relationships

 Social harmony results in part from every individual knowing his or her place in the natural order, and playing his or her part well.
 Reciprocity or responsibility (renqing) extends beyond filial piety and involves the entire network of social relations, even the respect for rulers.
-This is shown in the story where Duke Jing of Qi asks Confucius about government, by which he meant proper administration so as to bring social harmony.
+This is shown in the story where Duke Jing of Qi asks Confucius about government, by which he meant proper administration so as to bring social harmony:

 Particular duties arise from one's particular situation in relation to others.
 The individual stands simultaneously in several different relationships with different people: as a junior in relation to parents and elders, and as a senior in relation to younger siblings, students, and others.
 While juniors are considered in Confucianism to owe their seniors reverence, seniors also have duties of benevolence and concern toward juniors.
 The same is true with the husband and wife relationship where the husband needs to show benevolence towards his wife and the wife needs to respect the husband in return.
 This theme of mutuality still exists in East Asian cultures even to this day.

 The Five Bonds are: ruler to ruled, father to son, husband to wife, elder brother to younger brother, friend to friend.
 Specific duties were prescribed to each of the participants in these sets of relationships.
 Such duties are also extended to the dead, where the living stand as sons to their deceased family.
-The only relationship where respect for elders isn't stressed was the friend to friend relationship, where mutual equal respect is emphasised instead.
+The only relationship where respect for elders is not stressed was the friend to friend relationship, where mutual equal respect is emphasised instead.
 All these duties take the practical form of prescribed rituals, for instance wedding and death rituals.